Fluorky/ToDoDjangoReact/README.md

 # ToDoDjangoReact
 ToDo in React using django backend.
-It's a PoC using turorial.
+It's a PoC using turorials and documentation of django and react.
 Maybe it will be developed in FUTURE.